-Windshields are made of laminated safety glass.
-This type of glass is made of a piece of plastic sandwiched between two layers of glass.
+Windshields are made of laminated safety glass, which is a combination of a piece of plastic sandwiched between two layers of glass.
 All three layers are sealed together and air pockets removed using rollers or vacuum systems.

 Automatic glassis tempered or laminated.
-The glass generally used for the front and rear door windows and the rear window are made of tempered glass, the windshield is made of laminated glass.
+The glass generally used for the front and rear door windows and the rear window are made of tempered glass, while the windshield is made of laminated glass.

 Laminated glass is designed to withstand extreme impacts without breaking, helping to prevent injuries from flying shards of glass or passengers being thrown through the windshield.
 Tempered glass is four to five times stronger than before the tempering process and is most commonly used in passenger windows of cars, while laminated glass forms the front and rear windshields most of the time.
 When tempered glass breaks, it is designed to break into small pieces that are less likely to cause additional injury or damage.
 Laminated glass is made up of two pieces of glass, with a thin layer of vinyl between them.

 The three pieces are laminated together by applying heat and pressure in a special oven called an autoclave.
 Safety glass is used in all automotive glass and is made to reduce the likelihood of injury, if broken.
 Automotive glass is exceptionally durable and responsible for 60% of the car's structural integrity in rollover accidents, while absorbing 45% of the crash impact during a head-on collision.
 Glass can serve multiple purposes depending on consumer requirements, and automotive glass is one of them.